-1. The concentration of real estate-related loans by financial institutions improved financial institutions also decreased from 64.37% in June 2010, before the promulgation of the new regulations, to 51.96% in February 2012 (Chart A2.1).
+1. The concentration of real estate-related loans by financial institutions improved

+- The concentration of real estate-related loans2 by financial institutions decreased from 37.72% in June 2010, before the promulgation of the new regulations, to 35.77% in February 2012. - The concentration of new real estate-related loans in specific areas (including Taipei City and thirteen districts within New Taipei City) by